frankois944/android-custom-text-toolbar/README.md

 # demo-test-tech

+This sample replace the default contextual menu of a selected text on Compose Android/CMP by a custom one.

-This test uses Compose multiplatform, but it can also work with Compose for Android (as I wanted to make it works on iOS).
+This sample uses Compose multiplatform, but it can also work with Compose for Android (as I wanted to make it works on iOS).

 Currently, this app can run on iOS, but some gestures are broken and need to be adapted/fixed... it makes the app useless (for now, I Hope).